 Smoke testing can identify public and private defects, illicit connections, I/I sources.
 It can be a gauge of leakiness.
 It’s not foolproof, but when you see smoke, you know there’s a connection and an issue.

 Multi-sensory inspection is the one I mentioned before.
 It’s a new technology, applied mostly towards large diameter sewers.
 It’s a floating platform where you can’t take the sewer out of service.
 It takes high definition, closed caption television for everything above the water surface, kind of like a Google streets for the inside of your sewer, if you will.
 It collects LIDAR data for determining the loss of pipe wall.
-If it’s supposed to be a 78 inch pipe it’ll measure, and if it’s an 82 inch pipe, you know you’ve lost two inches of wall thickness around, it.
-Has a laser for measuring ovality, if there’s any squashing of the pipe due to overburden, and it takes sonar data for everything below the water level, which is an estimate of sediment volumes, debris, and the damages below the water level.
-This is an example of the MSI output, it’s very data heavy.
-You can see on the right, it shows the wall loss in the yellow, has a roll out view that shows the whole pipe all at once.
-Then you can see on the left, the video and this plays as a real time data it’s very handy for these large diameter sewers.
+If it’s supposed to be a 78-inch pipe, it’ll measure, and if it’s an 82-inch pipe, you know you’ve lost two inches of wall thickness around it.
+It has a laser for measuring ovality if there’s any squashing of the pipe due to overburden.
+It takes sonar data for everything below the water level, which is an estimate of sediment volumes, debris, and the damages below the water level.
+This is an example of the MSI output.
+It’s very data-heavy.
+You can see on the right it shows the wall loss in the yellow and has a roll-out view that shows the whole pipe all at once.
+Then you can see on the left the video plays as real-time data.
+It’s very handy for these large diameter sewers.

-On our example project, we did MSI or CCTV inspection for about 57 miles of gravity, sewer, whole bunch of force main, whole bunch of siphon pipe.
-The small diameter stuff was more typical assessment, but there was a lot of data that came with that.
+On our example project, we did MSI or CCTV inspection for about 57 miles of gravity, sewer, a whole bunch of force main, a whole bunch of siphon pipe.
+The small diameter stuff was a more typical assessment, but there was a lot of data that came with that.
 The question is what inspection to use.
 Well, it’s going to be unique to each system.
-You have small diameter pipes, you have large diameter pipes.
+You have small diameter pipes.
+You have large diameter pipes.
 That’s going to drive what technology is most worthwhile to you.
-Also your goal.
-Is your goal just to look at the structural integrity of the sewer, I/I (Inflow and Infiltration), the reduced capacity of sewers, or as most likely the case is it a combination of those things?
-But there can be other goals too, so that can drive what inspection you want to use to get the data for your system.
+Also, your goals.
+Is your goal just to look at the structural integrity of the sewer, I/I (Inflow and Infiltration), the reduced capacity of sewers, or as most likely the case, is it a combination of those things?
+But there can be other goals, too, so that can drive what inspection you want to use to get the data for your system.

-You’ve collected data.
+So you’ve collected data.
 What are you going to do with it all?
-We could just stuff it in the filing cabinet, like the picture shows there, and honestly that’s not uncommon in a lot of areas, unfortunately.
-Maybe even the person that’s filing that has a method to their madness, but they may not always be there, and it really isn’t useful in doing a risk assessment process.
-It’s important to have data management that’s done on purpose, stored in a common location, usually electronically on a server and stored in a usable format.
-VHS tapes of 20 years ago aren’t very useful today so having an electronic format that’s usable, and then have a system that’s planned and set up before you collect your data.
+We could just stuff it in the filing cabinet like the picture shows there, and honestly, that’s not uncommon in a lot of areas, unfortunately.
+Maybe even the person that’s filing has a method to their madness, but they may not always be there, and it really isn’t useful in doing a risk assessment process.
+It’s important to have data management that’s done on purpose, stored in a common location, usually electronically on a server, and stored in a usable format.
+VHS tapes of 20 years ago aren’t very useful today, so having a usable electronic format and then have a system that’s planned and set up before you collect your data.
 It’ll be much easier down the road to put that data in and keep it where it should be.
-You’re going to spend good money on your data, protect it with good data management practices.
+You’re going to spend good money on your data protect it with good data management practices.

 Asset management is very similar to data management, but it kind of takes it a step further.
-This includes not just the data for the assets, but knowing where those are assets are at, details about them, and the ability to view and review that information whenever and wherever.
-Really this is the backbone of an effective asset management program, is a GIS system.
-For those in the audience that maybe aren’t familiar with GIS here’s a quick overview, it’s a database combined with spatial location data.
+This includes not just the data for the assets but knowing where those are assets are at, details about them, and the ability to view and review that information whenever and wherever.
+Really the backbone of an effective asset management program is a GIS system.
+For those in the audience that maybe aren’t familiar with GIS here’s a quick overview.
+It’s a database combined with spatial location data.
 As you can see in the visual there, it’s a sewer line.
 You can click on any of the data points.
-It’ll show you what it is, it’s a manhole, different data fields and elevations.
-You can customize, the customization of those data fields is infinite, you can put whatever information you want in there.
+It’ll show you what it is.
+It’s a manhole, different data fields, and elevations.
+The customization of those data fields is infinite, you can put whatever information you want in there.
 It’s very useful to manage all the data that you collect on your system and have it easily accessible.

-We’ve got our data, what repairs are needed now?
+So we’ve got our data.
+What repairs are needed now?
 This is really the big question when we talk about prioritizing and limited resources for sewer maintenance.
-Doing an evaluation on that collected information through a risk assessment, is one way to do that.
+Doing an evaluation of that collected information through a risk assessment is one way to do that.
 With the primary goal to reduce our exposure, we need to figure out which assets are high risk.